Configure Authorization for Confluent Platform with Ansible Playbooks

 To enable OAuth/OIDC on Confluent components using Confluent Ansible, Confluent Platform version 7.7 or later is required.
 For the OAuth overview in Confluent Platform, see OAuth 2.0 for Confluent Platform.

-The auth_mode: oauth setting enables OAuth authorization and authentication for Kafka, MDS, and all Confluent Platform components except for ksqlDB.
+The auth_mode: oauth setting enables OAuth authorization and authentication for Kafka, MDS, and all Confluent Platform components.

 In the LDAP and OAuth dual authentication mode, you have the option to disable the server-level OAuth in specific Confluent Platform components.
 For example, if you want to use the LDAP-based basic authentication on Schema Registry, you set schema_registry_auth_mode: ldap.
 All Schema Registry clients in this case need to have basic authentication credentials, and all Kafka and MDS clients need OAuth credentials.